crblair/esp32-Sprinkler-Control/README.md

 ---

+## Usage

+- Connect to the ESP32 via its web interface (find the IP address via serial monitor or your router)
+- Configure watering schedules, zones, and preferences via the web UI
+- Manual quick run is available for immediate watering

+---

 ## Contributing

 Pull requests and suggestions are welcome!
-Please open an issue to discuss major changes first.
+Please open an issue to discuss major changes first and ensure code is well-documented and tested.

 ---

 ## License

-This project is licensed under the MIT License.
+This project is open source under the MIT License.
+See LICENSE file for details (add a LICENSE file if needed).

 ---

 ## Credits

 - Developed by crblair with AI pair-programming assistance.
 - Based on ESP32 Arduino libraries and open-source web technologies.